 Use of PVC Insulation on Single and Balanced Conductors Carrying RF Current. - The loss tangent for PTFE (Teflon) and PE (Polyethylene) is 0.0002 while the loss tangent for PVC has a 0.01 to 0.05 range. ** Do not use PVC insulation or PVC insulated electrical house wire for RF, especially not outdoors where some PVC formulations deteriorate rapidly.**

-Poorly Targeted Use of Stranded Conductors - Short lengths of new, never-exposed-to-weather fine stranded wire should be used to go around bending points or construct moving drip loops, etc. Stranded wire should be insulated with PE or PTFE ** and the ends sealed against the weather.** Use WireMan #547 or its equivalent (#12 AWG, 259 strands bare copper, black PE jacket) for this purpose.
+Poorly Targeted Use of Stranded Conductors - Only short lengths of new, never-exposed-to-weather fine stranded wire should be used to go around bending points or construct moving drip loops, etc. Stranded wire should be insulated with PE or PTFE ** and the ends sealed against the weather.** Use WireMan #547 or its equivalent (#12 AWG, 259 strands bare copper, black PE jacket) for this purpose.
 Do not use PVC insulated wire.

 FCP, Insufficient Height - Particularly for poorer "earth" underneath, lower FCP support raises feed impedance of the antenna system, broadens SWR and increases system loss.
 If at all possible, use a minimum height of 8, preferably 10 feet (2.5 to 3 meters)